belzebells/belzebells/README.md

 </div>

 ## Hi, I'm Bells! 🦆
-### Java Full Stack Developer Jr | Transitioning from Copywriting to Tech.✨
+### Full-Stack Developer | Transitioning from Copywriting to Tech.✨
 - 🎓 Currently pursuing a degree in **Systems Analysis and Development** at Descomplica (expected graduation: 07/2027).
 - 💻 Graduated in **Public Relations** from FAPCOM, with over 10 years of experience in copywriting and content strategy.
 - 🚀 Completed the **Full Stack Java Developer** bootcamp at Generation Brazil, where I developed projects using Java, Spring Boot, React.js, MySQL, and RESTful APIs - my projects are listed below!